blold/help-center/docs/8_Terms and Conditions/README.md

 7.5.2 You agree that Nautica Group may, by giving notice, in its sole discretion terminate your account and all access to Nautica Group’s Sites.
 Nautica Group may also:

-(a) terminate, limit or suspend the service of your account (b) prohibit access to the Site and its content
+(a) terminate, limit or suspend the service of your account

+(b) prohibit access to the Site and its content

-(c) delay or remove hosted content, services and tools and (d) take all technical and legal steps we deem necessary to restrict you from the Site, should we suspect you are breaching the agreement set out in these Terms and Conditions.
+(c) delay or remove hosted content, services and tools and

+(d) take all technical and legal steps we deem necessary to restrict you from the Site, should we suspect you are breaching the agreement set out in these Terms and Conditions.

 7.5.3 Additionally, we may, in appropriate circumstances and at our discretion, suspend or terminate your Account for any reason, including without limitation:

-(a) failure to pay or fraudulent payment for transactions (b) attempting to gain unauthorized access to the Site or another user's account or providing assistance to others' attempting to do so
+(a) failure to pay or fraudulent payment for transactions

+(b) attempting to gain unauthorized access to the Site or another user's account or providing assistance to others' attempting to do so

 (c) usage of the Services to perform illegal activities such as money laundering, illegal gambling operations, financing terrorism, or other criminal activities

-(d) overcoming software security features limiting use of or  protecting any content (d) violations of these Terms and Conditions,
+(e) overcoming software security features limiting use of or  protecting any content

+(f) violations of these Terms and Conditions,

-(e) unexpected operational difficulties, or
+(g) unexpected operational difficulties, or

-(f) upon the request of law enforcement or other government agencies, if deemed to be legitimate and compelling by Nautica Group, acting in its sole discretion.
+(h) upon the request of law enforcement or other government agencies, if deemed to be legitimate and compelling by Nautica Group, acting in its sole discretion.

 7.5.4 Nautica Group also reserves the right to cancel/terminate unverified Accounts which have been inactive for over 6 months or to discontinue providing service for such Accounts.